 Under current German law, an EU corporation must prove sufficient substance in the form of an equipped business and that the income was generated by its own economic activities.
-However, it should be noted that these requirements were recently declared to be not compliant with EU law by the European Court of Justice (ECJ).
-Nevertheless, German tax authorities still apply such rule; new substance regulations are expected from the German legislature in due course.
+However, it should be noted that these requirements were recently declared to be not compliant with EU law by the ECJ.
+Nevertheless, German tax authorities still apply such rule.
+On 20 November 2020, a proposed new version of the rule was published as part of a draft law.
+This new regulation requires an own business activity of the company that does explicitly not apply in the case of a conduit situation (Danish Cases).

-Only specific interest is subject to withholding tax: this includes profit-related interest, interest collateralised by real estate in Germany and exceptions such as interest resulting from "overthe-counter transactions" and interest attributed to other types of income.
+Only specific interest is subject to withholding tax; this includes profit-related interest, interest collateralised by real estate in Germany and exceptions such as interest resulting from "overthe-counter transactions" and interest attributed to other types of income.

 In all other cases, interest income is not subject to limited tax liability and is therefore not subject to withholding tax.
-Interest paid from an EU corporation to an EU corporation may be tax-exempt if the Interest and Royalties Directive is applicable.
+Interest paid from an EU corporation to an EU corporation may be tax exempt if the Interest and Royalties Directive is applicable.